ForgeRock/exampleOAuth2Clients/iOS-AppAuth/README.md

         // . . .
         ```

         Now the app provides controls for signing in and out and initiating a call to the userinfo endpoint.
 Terminating the app without signing out should preserve the authorization state and not trigger the authorization flow on re-launching.
-Signing out will require the resource owner (i.e. the user) to re-authorize the app in order to be able to retrieve the user info.
+Signing out will require the resource owner (that is, the user) to reauthorize the app in order to be able to retrieve the user info.

     0. <a id="simple-app-ui-extra"></a>Completely optional